Q-Minh/nihu/dox/tech_geometry.md

 Core definition {#tech_geometry_domain_core}
 ---------------

-Class ::domain, implemented in domain.hpp represents polygon-shaped subdomains of a coordinate space.
+Class NiHu::domain, implemented in domain.hpp represents polygon-shaped subdomains of a coordinate space.
 These domains are used in NiHu as the reference domains \f$ \mathcal{D} \f$ of the coordinate transforms defining element geometries.

 The class is a template with two arguments: